nus-cs2113-AY1920S2/duke/docs/README.md

 3. list : Will list out all task stored in the array list.

 4. reset : This function will clear and reset the Tasklist.txt file in the /data dir.
 After completion, the program will exit.
 Launch the program again to start storing new task.
+Use this function when there are unknown errors to the Tasklist.txt file when using program.

+5. help : Type `help` to access the help table again and follow the example format given for input.

 # Feedback, Bug Reports

-* If you have feedback or bug reports, please ignore it :)
+* If you have feedback or bug reports, PLEASE IGNORE IT because it will be minor :)
 * We welcome pull requests too.